Project history

 The virtual reconstruction of the Great Parchment Book features as the centrepiece of an exhibition in Derry as part of the commemorations of the 400th anniversary of the building of the city walls.
 Plantation: Process, People, Perspectives opened in June 2013.

 The published images and transcription will provide a lasting resource for historians researching the Plantation of Ulster in local, national and international contexts.
-In addition, both Derry City Council Heritage and Museums Service and London Metropolitan Archives are planning to use the document in their interpretation and outreach programmes, developing resources for schools and colleges based on the information it contains.
+In addition, both Derry City Council Heritage and Museums Service and The London Archives are planning to use the document in their interpretation and outreach programmes, developing resources for schools and colleges based on the information it contains.

 Acknowledgements